Focus areas

 Cox Campus

-Cox Campus is a free, online language and literacy platform through the Rollins Center of Literacy, a program of the Atlanta Speech School.
-It provides training for teachers and health care professionals to improve reading levels in young children.
+Cox Campus is a free, online language and literacy platform through the Rollins Center for Language & Literacy, a program of the Atlanta Speech School.
+It provides training for teachers and healthcare professionals to improve reading levels in young children.
 The Foundation has a long-term relationship with the Cox Campus and has gifted more than $20 million since 2014.
 Most recently, the Foundation gave a $4.1 million grant allowing the Cox Campus to become accredited in all 50 states.
 The Cox Campus has trained more than 300,000 educators.

 Health